Back to Inovelli Guides

 Quick Solutions

-Enable scene support in switch settings
+Enable scene control in the switch parameters

 Still having issues?
 This is usually the deeper cause below.